jefalbino/jsmart-rest-archetype/README.md

-# jsmart5-basic-archetype
+# jsmart5-rest-archetype
-Basic maven archetype to create web project based on JSmart5
+Maven archetype to create web project based on JSmart5 with Spring MVC integration